Statistical properties of dynamics. Introduction to the functional analytic approach: Some general Linear Response statements

-In the following we show how to obtain the existence of the derivative operator for a smooth family of expanding maps.
-The approach is taken from \cite{GP}.
-Let \ us consider $T_{\delta }:X\rightarrow X$ \ be a family of $ C^{3}$ expanding orientation preserving maps of the circle $X$ where $\delta \in (0,\eta )$.
+In this subsection we show how to get a linear response result for small dterministic perturbations of expanding maps, applying Theorem \ref{LR}.
+Let $T_{\delta }:S^{1}\rightarrow S^{1}$ \ be a family of $C^{3}$ expanding orientation preserving maps of the circle $X$ where $\delta \in (0,\overline{ \delta })$.
 Let us suppose that the dependence of the family on $\delta $ is differentiable at $0$, hence can be written

-where $\epsilon \in C^{3}(X,\mathbb{R})$, and $o_{C^{3}}(\delta )$ denotes a term whose $C^{3}$ norm tends to zero faster than $\delta $, as $\delta \rightarrow 0$.\footnote{ More precisely we say that $T_{\delta }$ is a differentiable family of $C^{3} $ expanding maps if there exists $\epsilon \in C^{3}(X,\mathbb{R})$ such that $\Vert (T_{\delta }-T_{0})/\delta -\epsilon \Vert _{C^{3}}\rightarrow 0$ as $\delta \rightarrow 0$, where
+where $\dot{T}\in C^{3}(X,\mathbb{R})$, and $o_{C^{3}}(\delta )$ denotes a term whose $C^{3}$ norm tends to zero faster than $\delta $, as $\delta \rightarrow 0$.\footnote{ More precisely we say that $T_{\delta }$ is a differentiable family of $ C^{3} $ expanding maps if there exists $\epsilon \in C^{3}(X,\mathbb{R})$ such that $\Vert (T_{\delta }-T_{0})/\delta -\epsilon \Vert _{C^{3}}\rightarrow 0$ as $\delta \rightarrow 0$, where